Do migrating secondaries give you migraines?

 What is hashing?

-Hashing allows you to quickly access a specific master entry (potentially among billions of entries) according to the value of the entry's search field (or master "key"), regardless of the entry's location in the master dataset.
+Hashing is a technique which allows us to quickly access a specific entry (among millions) according to the value of its search field, regardless of the entry's location in the dataset.

 IMAGE's master datasets are optimized for hashed access.
-For online applications, which usually serve people who are impatiently waiting over the counter or over the telephone, this kind of quick access provides excellent performance, most of the time.
-For some caveats, please see Fred White's papers at
+For online applications, which usually serve people waiting over the counter or over the telephone, this kind of quick access provides better performance than serial scans and is simpler than indexing.

 Like everything else in the universe, the advantages of hashing come tightly coupled with disadvantages.
-For instance, we have the very real possibility of synonyms (entries with different search-field values which, nevertheless, hash to the same location).
-Even though mathematicians have written countless dissertations on the desirability of "perfect" hashing algorithms that would not produce any synonyms at all, every hashing algorithm known today produces synonyms.
+For instance, we have the very real possibility of synonyms: entries with different search-field values which, nevertheless, hash to the same location.
+Even though mathematicians have written countless dissertations on the desirability of "perfect" hashing algorithms which would not produce any synonyms at all, every hashing algorithm known today is imperfect and produces synonyms.

 What is a synonym chain?